tango-controls/PANIC/README.rst

  panic.ds : PyAlarm device server
  panic.gui :  Placeholder for the PanicGUI application

+See the docs at: http://www.pythonhosted.org/panic Recipes are also available at: https://github.com/tango-controls/PANIC/tree/documentation/doc/recipes

 Get the latest release of Panic from: https://github.com/tango-controls/PANIC/releases See CHANGE log in panic/CHANGES file

 Other Project pages
 ===================